tiles-creator/Connected-Component-Project/README.md

    - bitmapTest3.bmp

  Expected output:
- The program will print to the console the line:  "\
+ The program will print to the console the line:
- The size of the largest connected component of black pixels is: " \
+ "The size of the largest connected component of black pixels is: " \
  with the appropriate number instead of the empty blank.\ The program can handle the case of zero black pixels and will print:\
  "There are no black pixels.
 The size of the largest connected component of black pixels is: 0"\